Rod Library--Special Collections

 "There are a lot of things I want to do that a restricted schedule doesn't allow," according to Wilson.
 He also added, "I don't want to hang on here to the point I can't challenge the students."
 Wilson stressed he wasn't implying other teachers had stayed on past their usefulness.

-Both he and his wife will be leaving Cedar Falls for Lexington, Ky., where Wilson said he will probably become a student again.
+Both he and his wife will be leaving Cedar Falls for Lexington, Kentucky, where Wilson said he will probably become a student again.
 Wilson, who was raised in Eastern Kentucky, explained, "I want to be near a university and the University of Kentucky is in Lexington. ''

 The University of Kentucky also has two other benefits.
 Anyone who is 65 or older can study anything at the University of Kentucky free of charge; and one of Wilson's daughters, Mary Sue Coleman, a biochemist, is on the faculty there; so is her husband.
 Wilson is also proud of his other daughters.
-Nancy Asbach, who lives in Bertha, Colo., is a doctor, and Rebecca Brunswig, Tribune, Kan., is a lawyer.
+Nancy Asbach, who lives in Bertha, Colorado, is a doctor, and Rebecca Brunswig, Tribune, Kansas, is a lawyer.

 Wilson said he'd like to take courses in economics at the University of Kentucky.

 "I've never had an opportunity to pursue that," he remarked.
 His retirement will also offer him more time for hobbies such as furniture making and growing roses.
 Travel is another consideration.

 "We do enjoy traveling.
 I'd really like to go back to India if I could," Wilson said.
 He taught the summer of 1966 at the University of Poona, southeast of Bombay.

 Wilson explained he and his wife's decision to move to Kentucky was not a reflection on Cedar Falls.